Krushna-Prasad-Sahoo/test-android/README.md

 Day 08 (26th October 2023)

 1. Received some hints from [this video](https://youtu.be/1VuTaNbRkkQ?si=8wToZW_X4Hm9yWkG) on troubleshooting many issue while working in Android Studio.
 I'm already working on this ...

+---
+Day 09 (27th October 2023)

+1. In this [8th video](https://youtu.be/47teINBTF08?si=zdxyRa6jX_5PW6p1) I understood a new concept.
+When we have use case such as when you click a button -> new app opens up or if you click a button & another page of the same app open up -> then in that case we have to use `Intents`.
+There are 2 types of Intents.
+   - Explicit Intent : Explicit intents are used for communication inside the application.
+Like changing activities inside the application.
+   - Implicit Intent : They are used for communication across two different applications.